 Datuk Leong graduated with a Bachelor of Economics degree and a Bachelor of Laws degree from Monash University, Australia in April 1986 and May 1988 respectively.
-He is a Chartered Accountant of the Malaysian Institute of Accountants from October 2004 and a Fellow of CPA Australia from September 2013.
+He is a Chartered Accountant of the Malaysian Institute of Accountants since October 2004 and a Fellow of CPA Australia since September 2013.
 He was called to the Malaysian Bar in January 1989 and is a certified mediator on the panel of the Malaysian Mediation Centre, Bar Council Malaysia.

-Datuk Leong was practising as an advocate and solicitor in Chooi & Co from January 1989 to January 1992, after which he joined TA Securities Sdn Bhd as the Manager of the legal department to manage and oversee the legal affairs for the TA Enterprise Berhad and TA Global Berhad group of companies in February 1992.
+Datuk Leong was practising as an advocate and solicitor in Chooi & Co from January 1989 to January 1992, after which he joined TA Securities Sdn Bhd as the Manager of the Legal Department to manage and oversee the legal affairs for the TA Enterprise Berhad and TA Global Berhad group of companies in February 1992.
 He became the Senior Manager / Head of the Legal Department of TA Securities Sdn.
 Bhd. in July 1993.
 Between November 1993 and October 1995, he was also made the Vice President of the International Division of TA Enterprise Berhad where his responsibilities include the identification of investment opportunities in the Asia Pacific region, and the negotiation and implementation of such investments.
 Datuk Leong subsequently took on the position of General Manager cum Executive Director in Credit Leasing Corporation Sdn Bhd (which was, at the time, a whollyowned subsidiary of TA Enterprise Berhad) from November 1995 to February 1997, where he oversaw and managed the operations of the company.
 From March 1997 to June 1998, he joined TA Bank of Philippines Inc as an Executive Director where he assisted the Chief Executive Officer in the management of the bank, in particular in relation to corporate finance matters.
 He was also a member of the bank's Assets and Lending Committee which oversaw the approval of loans and the determination of lending policies and interest rates.
 He returned to Malaysia and became the Chief Executive Officer of TA Securities Berhad from June 1998 to July 1999.
-Since July 1999, he has been practising as an advocate and solicitor in Malaysia, and has been the Joint Managing Partner of Messrs Iza Ng, Yeoh & Kit since January 2017.
+Since July 1999, he has been a Partner at a law firm, Messrs Iza Ng Yeoh & Kit since July 1999 and is now the Joint Managing Partner of the said law firm.